-8 Conclusions
+7 Conclusions

 We proposed deep neural networks which realize approximate input-to-solution operators for unilateral, inequality problems in separable Hilbert spaces.
 Their construction was based on realizing approximate solution constructions in the continuous (infinite dimensional) setting, via proximinal and contractive maps.
-As particular cases, several classes of finite-dimensional projection maps (PSOR, PJOR, primal-dual active set strategies) were shown to be representable by the proposed DNN architectures, ProxNet and PDASNet.
-The general construction principle behind ProxNet and PDASNet introduced in the present paper can be employed to realize further DNN architectures, also in more general settings.
+As particular cases, several classes of finite-dimensional projection maps (PSOR, PJOR) were shown to be representable by the proposed ProxNet DNN architecture.
+The general construction principle behind ProxNet introduced in the present paper can be employed to realize further DNN architectures, also in more general settings.
 We refer to [1] for multilevel and multigrid methods to solve (discretized) variational inequality problems.
 The algorithms in this reference may also be realized as concatenation of ProxNets, similarly to the PJOR-Net and PSOR-Net from Examples 5.3 and 5.4.
-However, we leave the further analysis and representation of multigrid methods as ProxNets for future research.
+The analysis and representation of multigrid methods as ProxNets will be considered in a forthcoming work.